Massey products in the \'etale cohomology of number fields: Class field towers

 \begin{proof} This is shown by using the program that can be found in the above GitHub repository, together with results from \cite{Mayer-Finite}.
 The computer program shows that one column of the Zassenhaus matrix vanishes, and thus, the Zassenhaus type is not of type $(3,3)$. \end{proof}

-\begin{theorem} Let $p$ be an odd prime.
-There exist imaginary quadratic fields of discriminant $D$ with class group of $p$-rank two which has an infinite $p$-class field tower.
+\begin{theorem} There exist odd prime numbers $p$ and imaginary quadratic fields of discriminant $D$ with class group of $p$-rank two and infinite $p$-class field tower.
 For instance, for prime $p$ and discriminant $D$, the pairs

 give examples of such fields: for each pair in the above list, the associated quadratic imaginary field with discriminant $D$ has an infinite $p$-class field tower. \end{theorem}

 \begin{proof} This is shown by running the computer program that can be found in the above GitHub repository: the computation shows that the relevant Massey products vanish. \end{proof}